Note: We have three different technical guides all related to heated towel rails:

 Many people like to attempt their own DIY nowadays and you may be thinking about installing your own electric towel rail.
 Our advice is that, unless you know exactly what you're doing that you seek professional help from a fully qualified electrician.
 An incorrectly fitted appliance can be lethal, especially in a bathroom where there is lots of moisture.
 Your chosen heating element will be supplied loose in the box (so that you have the choice of fitting this to the left or right hand side of the electric towel rail), but more importantly, this puts the onus on the electrician to ensure that it has been inserted, earthed and connected properly to ensure it is safe in your home.

-IMPORTANT NOTICE: When installing an electric towel rail it is imperative that on first use the electric towel rail is vented and correctly bled to create the correct internal vacuum (as per the comprehensive 2 page fitting instructions supplied with every electric towel rail purchased from Geyser).
+IMPORTANT NOTICE: When installing an electric towel rail it is imperative that on first use the electric towel rail is FULLY COMMISSIONED FOR THERMAL EXPANSION.
+This involves creating the correct internal vacuum of solution (as per the comprehensive 2 page fitting instructions supplied with every electric towel rail purchased from Geyser).
 If this isn't done the electric towel rail can potentially blow one of the blank plugs out, then hot water can spray out and potentially scald a member of the household.
 This is due to the fact it is a sealed, closed unit (unlike a towel rail connected to a central heating system), therefore when the heating solution inside heats up it will expand.
 If the internal vacuum isn't correct there is nowhere for the expanded liquid to escape, so this will then force the blank plugs out of the rail and it will blow (sometimes even right off the wall).

 Your electric towel rail runs on the same voltage as most household electrical appliances.
 It will be connected to fused spur, with a separate on / off switch located outside the bathroom.
 Fused spurs are well known to electricians and connection is no problem.
 Our electric towel rails are all perfectly safe for use in a bathroom environment (see question 5 below for more info on how and why).